Friedman Industries (NYSE:FRD) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Friedman Industries (NYSE:FRD – Free Report) in a research report sent to investors on Tuesday.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Friedman Industries (NYSE:FRD – Free Report) in a report issued on Friday.
+The brokerage issued a buy rating on the stock.

 About Friedman Industries